Cowboy: Symbolism

-Word
+Negative connotation

 The word "cowboy" is sometimes used pejoratively.
 Originally this derived from the behavior of some cowboys in the boomtowns of Kansas, at the end of the trail for long cattle drives, where cowboys developed a reputation for violence and wild behavior due to the inevitable impact of large numbers of cowboys, mostly young single men, receiving their pay in large lump sums upon arriving in communities with many drinking and gambling establishments.

 "Cowboy" as an adjective for "reckless" developed in the 1920s.
 "Cowboy" is sometimes used today in a derogatory sense to describe someone who is reckless or ignores potential risks, irresponsible or who heedlessly handles a sensitive or dangerous task.
 Time magazine referred to President George W. Bush's foreign policy as "Cowboy diplomacy", and Bush has been described in the press, particularly in Europe, as a "cowboy", not realizing that this was not a compliment.

 In English-speaking regions outside North America, such as the British Isles and Australasia, "cowboy" can refer to a tradesman whose work is of shoddy and questionable value, e.g., "a cowboy plumber".
 The term also lent itself to the British 1980s TV sitcom, Cowboys.
 Similar usage is seen in the United States to describe someone in the skilled trades who operates without proper training or licenses.
 In the eastern United States, "cowboy" as a noun is sometimes used to describe a fast or careless driver on the highway.